JuliaPlots/StatsPlots.jl/README.md

 ## Coefficient plot

-Coefficients of a RegressionModel can be plotted with their standard deviation to easily visualize effect size.
+Coefficients of a `StatsAPI.RegressionModel` can be plotted with their standard deviation to easily visualize effect size.
 A collection of models can be plotted together if the response variable is identical.

 ```julia